 - 7.1.1 The below ground constraints are generally summarised as the root protection area (RPA).
 The shape of the RPA and its exact location will depend upon arboricultural considerations including likely tolerance of the tree to root disturbance; morphology and disposition of the roots when known influenced by past or existing site conditions; soil type and structure; and topography and drainage. - 7.1.2 The purpose of the RPA is to prevent physical damage to tree roots and to prevent damage to the soil structure.
 Tree roots are damaged by soil compaction, changes in soil levels or soil contamination which could reduce tree health and/or stability. - 7.1.3 Root patterns are affected by topography and characteristics of the soil or substrate.
 Where trees are located within proximity to existing hard standing or underground physical barriers, they are unlikely to have an even distribution of lateral roots due to restrictions in root growth created by compacted sub-grades beneath.
-The RPA of T1 & T2 have been modified are shown running around the existing building then extending further on the opposite direction where a more favourable rooting environment exists.
+The RPA of trees have been plotted unmodified as there were no significant underground barriers present to prevent good radial root spread.